Trance-raver/UntiyWebVrA-frame/README.md

 # UntiyWebVrA-frame
 Model for WebVr using Unity through A-frame

-3D model is not finished & VR stil has some bugs like walking through the wall
+3D model is not finished & VR still has some bugs like walking through the wall

 It's just a Preview Model